-Notes: Data may not add to totals due to rounding.
-Transportation-related final demand measures the size of transportation functions in relation to the gross domestic product (GDP).
+NOTES: Data may not add to totals due to rounding.
+Transportation-related final demand measures the size of transportation functions in relation to the Gross Domestic Product (GDP).
 It includes the transportation portion of the four components of the GDP: personal consumption, gross private domestic investment, government purchases, and net exports of goods and services.

-Source: U.S. Department of Transportation, Bureau of Transportation Statistics, National Transportation Statistics, table 3-4, available at www.bts.gov/nts as of October 2019.
+SOURCE: As cited in U.S. Department of Transportation, Bureau of Transportation Statistics, National Transportation Statistics, table 3-4, available at www.bts.gov/nts as of November 2021.

-6-4 Household Expenses by Category: 2018 percent of average annual household expenses
+6-4 Household Expenses by Category: 2020

+percent of average annual household expenses